Muhammad Yusuf Khan Hazara: Khorasan Revolt

 Reza Shah summoned Sulat al-Sultanah from Mashhad and imprisoned him in Tehran following a policy of settlement and repression of nomads to be comfortable with Hazaras.
 After about two years, in 1935, he was deported to Fars with his family and was given land in Yazd and Firuzabad, instead of Khorasan properties.
 Despite the difficult conditions, Hazaras had extensive construction and agricultural efforts in Fars, which also produced significant results.
 However, following the events of September 1941 and the return of the Qashqai khans to Fars, who were the main owners of properties assigned to the Hazaras and the cessation of the proceeds of these properties, the situation changed.

-He returned to Tehran after the Allies occupied Iran and Reza Shah fled the country.
+He returned to Tehran after the Allies occupied Iran and Reza Shah was forced to abdicate.
 After his efforts to reclaim properties in Tehran did not side and even received death threats, he went to Khorasan and communicated with many heads of local tribes and readers in Mashhad and asked them for help in gaining lost power.
 In this way, with the help of his brother, "Mantesur al-Mulk", he started a rebellion that was the starting point in the border town of Taybad.

 The Sulat al-Sultanah rebellion began in January 1942.
 His forces were sent from Taybad to Mashhad, and later the rebel forces occupied Bakharz and Fariman and were determined to capture the city of Mashhad.
 This was while Sulat al-Sultanah was still in Mashhad and led the rebellion from the city.
 He stated Mashhad after his forces seized the city of Fariman.
 In part, it stated: